am-codez/Obsidian-2024/publish/COGS 200.md

 ### Five cognitive science disciplines and "the"
-- Linguistics
+1. Linguistics
 	- Phonetics: how we make/comprehend possible speech sounds or sign parameters
-		- Articulation of the word "the" sounds different before different words
+		- Physical articulation of the word "the"
 	- Phonology: which possible speech sounds/sign parameters your language uses, and how they pattern
 		- Pronunciation changes depending on word preceding it
+		- Mental articulation of the word "the"
 	- Morphology: how words/signs are formed
 	- Syntax: how sentences are formed
 		- Can only occur before nouns and can be substituted by a small number of words (determiners, e.g. “a”, “this”, “my”)